-\begin{remark} The notions of super/sub--additive divergence probably first explicitly appeared in the work of {\rm \citet*{lacker2018law}}.
-Interestingly, this author showed that beyond the relative entropic which is additive (i.e. both sub and superadditive), other examples of functions $\ell$ leading to additive divergence are functions whose Legendre transform are the exponential of a function of at most linear growth, see {\rm \cite[Remark 5.3]{lacker2018law}}. \end{remark}
+\begin{remark} The notions of super and subadditive divergence probably first explicitly appeared in the work of {\rm \citet*{lacker2018law}}.
+Interestingly, this author showed that beyond relative entropy, which is additive, i.e., both super and subadditive, other examples of functions $\ell$ leading to additive divergence are functions whose Legendre transforms are the exponential of a function of at most linear growth, see {\rm \cite[Remark 5.3]{lacker2018law}}. \end{remark}

-When $\muin=\nu_0$, our characterization of optimal plans will hold for essentially all divergence operators; otherwise we will need to assume that $\ell$ is such that the associated divergence $\Ic_\ell$ is superadditive.
-We collect these two cases in the following assumption: \begin{assumption} One of the following holds: $(i)$ $\muin=\nu_0$, $(ii)$ $\Ic_\ell$ is superadditive. \end{assumption}
+When $\muin=\nu_0$, our existence and characterization of optimal plans will hold for essentially all divergence operators; otherwise, we will need to assume that $\ell$ is such that the associated divergence $\Ic_\ell$ is superadditive.
+We collect these two cases under the following assumption: \begin{assumption} $\P_{0T}\sim\muin\otimes\mufin$ and one of the following holds: $(i)$ $\muin=\nu_0$, $(ii)$ $\Ic_\ell$ is superadditive. \end{assumption}